-If a student arrives late to school regularly their learning begins to suffer.
-It is the responsibility of each student to ensure they are in the correct classroom at the right time.
+If a pupil arrives late to school regularly their learning begins to suffer.
+Each pupil is responsible for ensuring they are in the correct classroom at the right time.
 The bar chart below illustrates how being late to school every day over a school year soon adds up and this will understandably have a negative impact on learning.
-At Little Heath we believe that arriving to lessons punctually helps create a positive environment for learning and shows that our students are 'Ready to Learn.'
+At Little Heath we believe that arriving to lessons punctually helps create a positive environment for learning and shows that our pupils are 'Ready to Learn.'

-The school day begins at 8.50am and students should be sat in their tutor room ready for morning registration.
-Students have their second registration mark of the day at 2.05pm and again should be in their form rooms by this time.
-The vast majority of students arrive promptly and move between lessons with pace and purpose.
-Students can only enter school through the Sixth Form or Main Gate and it is their responsibility to ensure they arrive in plenty of time to enter the school grounds and be in their tutor rooms by 8.50am.
+Morning registration will commence at 8.50am and pupils should be sat in their tutor room ready for morning registration by this time.
+Pupils have their second registration mark of the day at 2.05pm and again should be in their form rooms by this time.
+Pupils can only enter school through the Sixth Form or Main Gate, and it is their responsibility to ensure they arrive in plenty of time to enter the school grounds by 8.47am at the latest and be in their tutor rooms by 8.50am.

-The Sixth Form gates are closed at 8.50am and any students arriving after this time will have to enter the school through the Main Gate, into reception and sign in using our Inventry electronic sign in system, which records the number of minutes late.
-All students who arrive after 8.50am will issued with a 30-minute lunchtime detention for that day.
+The Sixth Form gates are closed at 8.47am and any pupils arriving after this time will have to enter the school through the Main Gate, into reception and sign in using our Inventory electronic sign in system, which records the number of minutes late.
+All pupils who arrive after 8.47am will be issued with a 25-minute lunchtime detention for that day.
 Failure to attend the lunchtime detention will result in a 60-minute Same Day Sanction (SDS) that evening.
-Parents will be notified via In Touch.
+Parents will be notified via email.

-Students who arrive after the registers have closed at 9.15am will again have to sign in at Main Reception and be issued with an automatic after school Same Day Sanction of sixty minutes.
+Pupils who arrive after the registers have closed at 9.15am will again have to sign in at Main Reception and be issued with an automatic after school Same Day Sanction of 60-minutes.
 They will be marked on the register as 'U'.
 This counts as unauthorised absence for the morning session as registers have closed.
-This will therefore impact on a student's overall attendance.
+This will therefore impact on a pupil's overall attendance.
 Parents and carers should inform the school as soon as possible if there are exceptional circumstances that caused their child's late arrival.
+Where pupils have already had one late in a term the detention will stand regardless of parental contact.